-- directly from you (including via your financial, legal, or other adviser, or your broker or agent), such as when you provide the information by phone, email or in an application form or an online form (i.e. using a quoting tool, signing up to newsletters or downloading educational material), or when you access a user account for one of our login sites (AdviserOnline or InvestorOnline), or when you participate in a survey, promotion or competition;
+- directly from you (including via your financial, legal, or other adviser, or your broker or agent), such as when you provide the information by phone, email or in an application form or an online form (such as a quoting tool, signing up to newsletters or downloading educational material), or when you access a user account for one of our login sites (AdviserOnline or InvestorOnline), or when you participate in a survey, promotion or competition;

 - from other Challenger group companies where permitted by law;